JonathanC13/python_ref/Structures/ok.md

       // name semaphore and is same name of existing semaphore ~~
       #define SEM_NAME "/mysem"

-  		// then in the other process open the semaphore so it can use it. sem_t *sem = sem_open(SEM_NAME, 0); /* Open a preexisting semaphore. */
+  		// open the existing semaphore so it can use it. sem_t *sem = sem_open(SEM_NAME, 0); /* Open a preexisting semaphore. */

-      // The sem_unlink() function removes the semaphore identified by name and marks the semaphore to be destroyed once all processes cease using it (this may mean immediately, if all processes that had the semaphore open have already closed it). sem_close(sem);
-      sem_unlink(SEM_NAME);
+      // close the semaphore for this process, the semaphore remains in the system sem_close(sem);
   		```
     ---
 		2. Putting a sem in shared memory.